Evyde/HW.Huffman/README.md

-In English, the content structure is started by 0 or 1, which is represented to this node is the leaf node or not, then followed by content -- the key of the map, finally ended with 3 bits wide huffman codec -- the value of the map.
+In English, the content structure is started by 0 or 1, which is represented to this node is the leaf node or not, then followed by content -- the key of the map, finally ended with n bits (here is 8) wide huffman codec -- the value of the map.

 And next to the pending bits, there is actual compressed file content, which wouldn't end with pending because before compressed file content, they are already aligned by bytes.